X

 Photo Courtesy: caroline-hernandez

-Basically, it’s for teenage girls.
+It’s for teenage girls.
 You call a girl with this suffix, but interestingly enough, you can use this suffix for adults, too.
 It expresses the intimate friendship.
-It is used more widely than “Kun” as you might hear it very often.
+It is used more widely than “Kun,” as you might often hear it.
 You can call your favorite friend with a combination of his/her family name.
-Example: family name, Yamada, can be called “Yama-chan“.
+For example, the family name Yamada can be called “Yama-chan.”
 You can see the last word cut off.
-This is one useful suffix to show someone of a close relationship.
+This is one helpful suffix to show someone of a close relationship.

 Hiroko Matsuyama: